A Field Guide to the

 (wolf vs. nursery-web)

 Both large, outdoor, fast ground-runners with striped bodies.
 Less of an issue in CA (Pisauridae sparse) but worth knowing for Phase 2.
 Egg sac carry.
-Wolf spider females carry egg sac attached to spinnerets (dragged behind); nursery-web females carry it in their jaws (held under body).
+Wolf spider females carry egg sac attached to silk spinners (dragged behind); nursery-web females carry it in their jaws (held under body).

 Gnaphosidae vs. Clubionidae / Miturgidae